jclegras/jclegras.github.io/content/posts/special-permissions.md

         emptyDir:
 {{< /highlight >}}

-Montrons le *setgid* à l'oeuvre avec cette suite de commandes Bash :
+Let's demonstrate *setgid* in action with this series of Bash commands:

 {{< highlight bash >}}
 $ kubectl exec -it hello-world-bd78cdd6-pm4tq -c first -- sh
-# Ou tout autre nom qu'aura pris votre Pod
+# Or any other name your Pod might have

 / $ id

 uid=1111 gid=0(root) groups=555
-# Le user d'UID 1111 a un groupe supplémentaire : 555
+# The user with UID 1111 has an additional group: 555

 / $ stat -c "%a %A %u:%g" /volume

 2777 drwxrwsrwx 0:555
-# On reconnait l'octet de haut niveau qui vaut 2 (setgid)
+# We recognize the highest-order octet set to 2 (setgid)

 / $ touch /volume/first_container && \
   stat -c "%a %A %u:%g" /volume/first_container

 644 -rw-r--r-- 1111:555
-# Le GID du fichier créé est égale au GID du répertoire parent
+# The GID of the created file is equal to the GID of the parent directory
-#  Sans le GID, le fichier aurait eu les perm 1111:0
+# Without the GID, the file would have the permissions 1111:0

 / $ ^D